hyklux/portfolio-online-shooter-unrealengine/README.md

 ```

 ## Pickups
 Pickup class is the base class for all pickup classes.
-OverlapSphere component triggers OnSphereOverlap(UPrimitiveComponent* OverlappedComponent, AActor* OtherActor, UPrimitiveComponent* OtherComp, int32 OtherBodyIndex, bool bFromSweep, const FHitResult& SweepResult) function when it overlaps with a character.
+OverlapSphere component triggers OnSphereOverlap(UPrimitiveComponent* OverlappedComponent, AActor* OtherActor, UPrimitiveComponent* OtherComp, int32 OtherBodyIndex, bool bFromSweep, const FHitResult& SweepResult) function when it overlaps with a player.
 This function is overrided in each inherited pickup class to implement specific features.

 The diagram shows the inheritance relationships of all pickup classes: